-Any coach ejected or disqualified from an interscholastic contest for unsporting conduct shall be suspended from coaching in all contests for the remainder of that day.
-In addition, the coach shall be suspended from coaching for all contests at all levels in that sport until two regular season/tournament contests (one in football; two points in wrestling) are played at the same level as the ejection or disqualification and shall be fined \$100.
-In addition, the coach shall take the National Federation of State High School Association's "Teaching and Modeling Behavior" course, which must be completed within 30 days of the ejection and can be taken at www.nfhslearn.com.
+In addition, the coach shall be suspended from coaching for all contests at all levels in that sport until two regular season/tournament contests (one in football; see wrestling policy above) are played at the same level as the ejection or disqualification and shall be fined \$100.00.
+In addition, the coach shall take the National Federation of State High School Association's "Teaching and Modeling Behavior" course, which must be completed no later than 30 days after the OHSAA's "Season Ends" date and can be taken at www.nfhslearn.com.